-ATD-LA is pleased to announce the initiation of a value-added Mentoring Program.
-The aim of the program is to match seasoned members who are ready, willing, and able to provide support and advice to chapter members who are:
+The aim of the program is to match seasoned members who are ready, willing, and able to provide support and advice with chapter members who are:

 The program length is now a six-month cycle.
-Participants should submit their applications with current resumes at least two months prior to the beginning of each mentoring cycle.
+Participants should submit their applications with current resumes during the open application period.

 This format allows the program coordinators to effectively monitor participants’ progress in the program and assist with career advancement strategies, professional development workshops and networking opportunities.

-The cycles are listed below.
+The periods are listed below.
 Participants, both mentors and mentees, should submit their applications according to the following schedule:

 The mentoring process is one in which a mentor and a mentee embark upon a journey of reflection, discovery, sharing of ideas, and skills development in support of the mentee’s professional growth.
 The mentoring relationship involves free, earnest, and frank collaboration in an atmosphere of confidentiality and mutual respect.